How can we help?

 If you still have problems after 24 hours, contact customer support.

-Please note!
-Your payment will be processed immediately when you purchase your policy, even if you choose to start your policy at a later date.
+Please note that when you purchase your policy, payment will be processed immediately, even if you choose to start your policy at a later date.
 This is true whether you pay monthly or for a full 6-month term.

 If you choose monthly: